openzfs/zfs/contrib/zpool_monitor-influxdb/README.md

 buckets.
 For example, a latency bucket tagged "le=10" includes the values in the bucket "le=1".
 This method is often used for prometheus histograms.
-The `zpool_influxdb --sum-histogram-buckets` option presents the data from ZFS as summed values.
+The `zpool monitor-influxdb --sum-histogram-buckets` option presents the data from ZFS as summed values.

 ## Measurements